-The municipality has five 12 cubic meter , three 20.6 or HC250 compactor trucks and three canter trucks for refuse removal and street cleaning, servicing four collection routes on Monday and Tuesday and five collection routes on Wednesday, Thursday and Friday.
+The municipality has five 12 cubic meter , three 20.6 or HC250 compactor trucks and three canter trucks for refuse removal and street cleaning, servicing four collection routes on Monday and Tuesday and five collection routes on Wednesday, Thursday and Friday in the urban area.
 Most of the 12 cubic meter compactor trucks were bought in 1991 and 1992 and are no longer reliable.
 The municipality has no transfer station and Roll-on-Roll-off system in areas that are situated at 30 to 35 kilometres from the landfill site.
-The areas such as Steenbokpan, Ga-Seleka, Shongoane, and Mokuruanyane are in need of transfer stations.
+The areas such as Steenbokpan, Ga-Seleka, Shongoane, and Mokuruanyane are in a pilot programme for refuse collection in rural areas.
+Skip bins are been placed at specific central collection point and collected on a weekly basis.